trustbit/exercises/transport-tycoon.md

 - Add `LOAD` and `UNLOAD` events to the domain output (you define the schema).

 > trace.py will be updated on November 17 to handle LOAD and UNLOAD events.

+### Exercise Notes

+- Feel free to add domain logs and rendered trace files alongside your solution and **point to their folder** in the [solution list](https://github.com/Softwarepark/exercises/blob/master/transport-tycoon/README.md) ("*Ex 2*" column).
+For example, put domain logs for the `AB` scenario into `AB.log`.

 ## Exercise 3